 Should Stella’s owner rush her to a pooch psychologist?
 Not necessarily.
 False or phantom pregnancy (also called pseudocyesis) occurs in an estimated 60 percent of female dogs that have not been spayed.

-What are the Symptoms of a False Pregnancy?
+What Are the Symptoms of False Pregnancy in Dogs?

 An unspayed female dog can experience false pregnancy symptoms that last for weeks, according to the Mar Vista Animal Medical Center website.
 The symptoms first start appearing 60 to 80 days after the dog’s last heat (estrus) cycle.